becheanucornel/Unity-Digital-Twin-Application/README.md

 Also I created some C# scripts that help the user move around the scene.
 The conveyour has been imported from a github repository to make things simpler.
-Here is the repository: https://github.com/goldennoodles/Remake-Belt-Conveyor-System/tree/main
+Here is the repository: https://github.com/goldennoodles/Remake-Belt-Conveyor-System/tree/main Due to GitHub's file size limitation I had to compress the Unity Project.

 As for robot movement, I overwritten the target propriety of the Articulation Bodies with the values received from the robot controller.